NoroffFEU/development-platforms/src/content/docs/devtools/Docker/docker-case-study.md

 **Step 6**

-Now that we have made a Dockerfile we can build the Docker image by typing in this command in the terminal:
+Now that you have made a Dockerfile, you can build the Docker image by typing in this command in the terminal:

 ```bash
 docker build -t node-app-test .